WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 + Errors

     + `"CellNotFound"` — The specified cell does not exist.
-    + `"NoDynamicModule"` — There is no DynamicModuleBox in the specified cell.
+    + `"NoDynamicModule"` — There is no `DynamicModuleBox` in the specified cell.
-    + `"UnknownVariableName"` — The DynamicModuleBox does not contain the specified variable.
+    + `"UnknownVariableName"` — The `DynamicModuleBox` does not contain the specified variable.

 #### setDynamicModuleVariable

-Sets the value of a DynamicModule variable.
+Sets the value of a [DynamicModule](https://reference.wolfram.com/language/ref/DynamicModule.html) variable.

 + Parameters

-    + `cellId` (`string`) — ID of the cell that contains the DynamicModuleBox.
-If the cell contains multiple DynamicModuleBoxes, the first DynamicModuleBox in a breadth-first search is chosen.
+    + `cellId` (`string`) — ID of the cell that contains the `DynamicModuleBox`.
+If the cell contains more than one `DynamicModuleBox`, the first `DynamicModuleBox` in a breadth-first search is chosen.
     + `name` (`string`) — Name of the DynamicModule variable to change.
     + `value` — The new value of the variable in JSON expression representation (see below).

 + Errors

     + `"CellNotFound"` — The specified cell does not exist.
-    + `"NoDynamicModule"` — There is no DynamicModuleBox in the specified cell.
+    + `"NoDynamicModule"` — There is no `DynamicModuleBox` in the specified cell.
-    + `"UnknownVariableName"` — The DynamicModuleBox does not contain the specified variable.
+    + `"UnknownVariableName"` — The `DynamicModuleBox` does not contain the specified variable.

 ### Cell rendering